2400/git-lab-2/README.md

 `second`:
  Open a terminal window and cd to your repository on your machine.
 Create a new branch and name it `makef`.
 You will create a file called `Makefile`.
+1. Issue the command `git pull` to make sure you have the latest branch of the repository.

-1. Make sure you are editing the `makef` branch by issuing the command `git branch`
+2. Make sure you are editing the `makef` branch by issuing the command `git branch`.

-2. Add the following lines of code inside `Makefile`:
+3. Add the following lines of code inside `Makefile`:

 ```Makefile
 # Author: <Enter your name>